biscuitboost/yourbanger-fe/src/data/post/engagement-party-gift-ideas.md

   - gift ideas
 metadata:
   canonical: https://yourbanger.com/engagement-party-gift-ideas
+  title: "AI Love Songs & Engagement Party Gift Ideas | YourBanger.com"
+  description: "Create an AI engagement song in 2 minutes for $19.99.
+Engagement party gift ideas that celebrate the moment—custom songs about their love story."
 ---

 Someone you know just got engaged, and now there's a party to celebrate.
 But what's the protocol?
 Do you bring a gift?
 How much do you spend?
 What's appropriate for an engagement party versus the wedding?